devosoft/Empirical/paper.md

 ## Facilitating Better Code for Scientific Software

-Software produced by academics, especially for one-off use, is often cobbled together, foregoing better programming practaces for the sake of expediency.
+Software produced by academics, especially for one-off use, is often cobbled together, foregoing better programming practices for the sake of expediency.
 To some extent, this outcome seems inevitable given the typical conditions endemic to academic software development: one-and-done projects assembled under chafing time restrictions where the developer and consumer are one and the same, and often early-career with core domain expertise outside of software development.
 All the while, writing code can constitute a major time sink --- and a major source of frustration --- for academics.